RashmitShrestha/gmo/ProjectDocument.md

   *Component system* - I added a [component system](https://github.com/RashmitShrestha/gmo/tree/main/gmo/scripts/components) to allow my team to plug in functionality quickly without creating monoliths.

   *Damage system* - The DamageComponent and [GameCharacter](https://github.com/RashmitShrestha/gmo/blob/39e0cf9d3af0f23ba79c83621943b86659ee1b0d/gmo/scripts/characters/character.gd#L56) classes work with one another to store and deliver information about health

+### Claire
+I implemented the assets for several fruits and the player character.
+Because the player character and fruit assets had different resolutions, Godot's default scaling behavior made the sprites appear blurry.
+To fix this, I used Godot documentation and external guides to adjust the resource settings.
+This allowed me to appropriately scale the resources within the engine, and prevented the blurriness.